brainstormforce/wp-spectra/readme.txt

 = 1.22.4 =
 * Fix: Blockquote - Javascript console error when Twitter Icon is disabled.
+* Fix: Table of Contents - Not allowed HTML tags in title and JS minification issue.

 = 1.22.3 =
 * Improvement: Advanced Column - Added two more shapes dividers for top and bottom.